mekatronik-achmadi/my_latexbook/Yugioh/Duel_Links.md

 - Preferably has draw power support
 - Preferably can re-use cards in GY
 - Not a Pendulum/Xyz/Ritual focused
-- No Xyz card if have any Link cards
 - Extra Deck are Fusion/Synchro/Link
 - Prioritize archetype consistencies
 - No Pendulum/Number-Xyz/Ritual cards
+- No Generic Xyz card if have Link cards
 - No Spirit/Union/Gemini/Toon/Lv/Flip type
 - Each decks can be one or more variations
 - No GX/ZEXAL/ARCV protagonist's archetype